 “What the heck is an IASTM??” you may be asking yourself.
-IASTM is Instrument Assisted Soft Tissue Mobilization (yeah, it’s a mouthful!) and Michigan Massage and Wellness is excited to begin offering this valuable pain relief protocol to our treatment options!
+IASTM is Instrument Assisted Soft Tissue Mobilization (yeah, it’s a mouthful!) and Michigan Massage and Wellness is excited to offer this valuable pain relief protocol to our treatment options!

-IASTM is a spin off of traditional Asian medicine called Gua Sha.
-Gua Sha involves lightly scraping the skin to produce light (or in some cases, severe) petechiae.
-Unfortunately it has gotten a bad reputation, been called dangerous, and some believe that it does more harm than good.
+IASTM is a spin-off of traditional Asian medicine called Gua Sha.
+Gua Sha involves lightly scraping the skin to produce light (or, in some cases, severe) petechiae (essentially broken capillaries under the skin).
+Unfortunately, it has gotten a bad reputation, been called dangerous, and some believe that it does more harm than good.

-However, Gua Sha wasn’t used to treat the myoskeletal conditions that plague many people today, but it was used in more TCM (Traditional Chinese Medicine) fashion and used along the meridians to move the bad chi out of the skin and to help with illness and disease.
+However, Gua Sha wasn’t used to treat the musculoskeletal conditions plaguing many people today.
+Still, it was used in more TCM (Traditional Chinese Medicine) fashion and used along the meridians to move the bad chi out of the skin and help with illness and disease.

 What sets IASTM apart is the approach that we use.
-We don’t follow meridians and the tools are used as an extension of our hands, but with more precision and the goal is to break down scar tissue and adhesions that are causing restrictions in the soft tissues and negatively affecting the movement patterns of the underlying muscles, fascia, tendons and ligaments.
+We don’t follow meridians, and the tools are used as an extension of our hands but with more precision.
+The goal is to break down scar tissue and adhesions that are causing restrictions in the soft tissues and negatively affect the underlying muscles’ movement patterns, fascia, tendons, and ligaments.
 While there may be some ‘bruising’ or redness, you should never walk out of a session looking like the photo above (and if you do, it might be time to up your bodywork regime!)

 IASTM can be used as an effective treatment for several conditions, including:

 - Neck pain